|By: Paul S. Cilwa||Viewed: 9/25/2018

 In the case of Organica, we want to use a browser window simply to display data we, ourselves will create programmatically.
 However, that's too big a chore for one step.
 And, since we've already created a lovely test web page for Organica, why not start by making a simple browser to display that one page?

 Creating The Project

-I'm using the free Microsoft Visual Studio Express 2010 to build this project.
+I'm using the free Microsoft Visual Studio Community Edition 2017 to build this project.
 The name of it is Organica; the application type will be Windows Forms Application.
 The startup form will be Form1 (created auomatically) but we'll change that shortly.
 Also, I always provide an icon when I first create the project so I don't forget.

 The next step is to open Form1, and to change its name to Frame (which is what I always name my main form).
 Doing that will automatically update the project Startup Form.

 Opening the Frame designer allows us to place controls on it, as well as changing the form name (to "Frame").
 We also need to specify the application icon for this form.
 But we also want to set WindowState to Maximized, and FormBorderStyle to None (to give us a full-screen display).